iwanthair/palette_v2_mothod/README.md

 A PyTorch implementation of image-to-image diffusion models for floor plan recovery tasks.
 This project uses the Palette diffusion model architecture to reconstruct floor plans from conditional inputs.

+## Experiment Results

+All the experiment results can be downloaded from the link: [Experiment Results](https://drive.google.com/drive/folders/1pF2kcEQtI5ZRlZ_g0hJ_k6cxHfXubIxY?usp=drive_link)

 ## Project Structure

 ### Root Files